 How fast is satellite broadband?

-How does weather affect satellite broadband?
+Does the weather affect satellite broadband?

-What are the alternatives to satellite broadband?
+What is an alternative to satellite broadband?